Indianapolis Colts vs. Houston Texans NFL Week 6 Odds, Plays and Insights for October 17, 2021

 Over/under insights

-- In 60% of Houston's games this season (3/5), the teams combined to score more than Sunday's total of 43.
+- In 60% of Houston's games this season (3/5), the teams combined to score more than Sunday's over/under of 43.

-- Sunday's over/under is 3.6 points higher than the combined 39.4 PPG average of the two teams.
+- The two teams combine to average 39.4 points per game, 3.6 less than the over/under in this contest.

-- The 53.8 points per game these two squads have allowed to opponents this season are 10.8 more than the 43 total in this contest.
+- These two squads surrender a combined 53.8 points per game, 10.8 more than this contest's over/under.

 - Colts games this season feature an average total of 46.4 points, a number 3.4 points higher than Sunday's over/under.